netdata/netdata/collectors/ebpf.plugin/README.md

 ## Enable the collector on Linux

-**The eBPF collector is installed and enabled by default on new nightly installations of the Agent**. eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.
+**The eBPF collector is installed and enabled by default on most new installations of the Agent**.
+The eBPF collector does not currently work with [static build installations](/packaging/installer/methods/kickstart-64.md), but improved support is in active development.

+eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.

 If your Agent is v1.22 or older, you may to enable the collector yourself.
 See the [configuration](#configuration) section for details.